hestokes/Project-One-1/README.md

 - Teamwork and team management

 We hope that you enjoy HoliMovie as the practical and joyful tool it is meant to be.
 Please feel free to reach out to the team with questions, comments, and suggestions to improve our app.

-## Table of Contents

-- Description
-- Installation and Usage
-- Credits

 ## Installation and Usage